 You’ll notice as your life with this dog begins that they tend to make the same paths through the house, visits to their food and water bowl, and asking for playtime or a toilet break, all at roughly the same time each day.

-This makes them easy to train, because they have routine built in, but it also makes them reliable too.
+This makes them easy to train, because they have a routine built-in, but it also makes them reliable too.

 Physical Traits of the American Alsatian